miculan/miculan.github.io/_pages/about.md

 logical frameworks,
 proof assistants.

-Currently, I am mostly interested in security aspects of distributed, component-based and *smart* systems, for which I use and develop semantic models, formal methods and domain specific languages.
+Currently, I am mostly interested in security aspects of distributed, component-based and *smart* systems, for which I use and develop semantic models, formal methods and domain specific languages.<br/>
 If these are your interests too, drop me a note.

 > Experience without theory is blind, but theory without experience is mere intellectual play.
 (I. Kant)